AcreetionOS-Linux/personal-websites/the-long-road.md

 And let me tell you what "paid $800 a month" actually looked like on the ground, because the money math only tells half the story.

-I didn't have a car for most of this. **I used the boss system for everything** — rides to and from work, rides to run errands, whatever I could beg off the people who were paying me a quarter of what they owed.
-When you work 120 hours a week and your entire existence depends on the goodwill of the people shorting you, you don't complain about the rides.
-You say thank you.
-You take the crumbs and you're grateful, because the alternative is walking.
+I didn't have a car for most of this.
+The bus system was reserved for the other side of town.
+For everything else, I walked.

 And I walked a lot.

+The bank was four miles from me, one way.
+So every payday — every single one — I walked four miles there and four miles back to manually deposit my check.
+Not direct deposit.
+Not a car in the parking lot.
+A check in my hand and my own two feet carrying me to hand it to a teller, on a spine that was already fusing.

+Work was two miles away, one way.
+Grocery stores were two miles away, one way.
+That meant hiking in the Oklahoma heat and carrying whatever I could afford back the same way, on foot.

+And the most brutal part?
+I was completely alone doing this, even though my parents lived just a quarter of a mile away.
+So picture the full loop, the one the math doesn't show you: I worked 120 hours a week for $800 a month.
+I walked four miles each way to deposit the check they'd shorted me.
+I walked two miles each way to work, and two miles each way to buy food.
+And I did all of it on a body that was falling apart, entirely isolated, while the people who owed me three thousand dollars a month sat in their cars and waved.

+That's what wage theft looks like from the ground.
+It's not just the missing money.
+It's the miles.
+It's the feet.
+It's the absolute isolation.
+That's the part of the math that doesn't fit on a pay stub — and it's the part they never had to answer for.

 - The bank was **three miles from me**.
 So every payday — every single one — I **walked three miles to manually deposit my check**.
 Not direct deposit.
 Not a car in the parking lot.
 A check in my hand and my own two feet carrying me three miles to hand it to a teller, on a spine that was already fusing.
 - **Aldi was two miles from my apartment.** **Walmart was a mile and a half.** So groceries meant choosing which distance to hike — two miles to Aldi for the cheap stuff, a mile and a half to Walmart when Aldi didn't have it — and then carrying whatever I could afford back the same way, on foot, in Oklahoma heat.